golubitsky/blog/quotes.md

 > Programming is problem-solving, and software is a collection of information describing a solution of a problem.

 —Glenford J. Meyers, Software Reliability (1976), p.
 16

+"Testing is the process of executing a program with the intent of finding errors. ...
+If our goal is to demonstrate that a program has no errors, then we shall subconsciously be steered toward this goal. ...
+On the other hand, if our goal is to demonstrate that a program has errors, our test data will have a higher probability of finding errors.
+The latter approach will add more value to the program than the former."

+—Glenford J. Myers, The Art of Software Testing, p.
+5